-Bit Туре Name Width Description [0] WO Lock Mode 2 0 = harmonic offset mode 1 = fracN PLL offset mode [1] WO Loop Gain 2 0 = Normal loop gain for better close in phase noise1 = Low loop gain for better far out phase noise and spur suppression [2] WO Disable spur suppression 1 Only applies in harmonic offset mode, see bit [0].
+Bit Туре Name Width Description [0] WO Lock Mode 1 0 = harmonic offset mode 1 = fracN PLL offset mode [1] WO Loop Gain 1 0 = Normal loop gain for better close in phase noise.1 = Low loop gain for better far out phase noise and spur suppression.
+[2] WO Disable spur suppression 1 Only applies in harmonic offset mode, see bit [0].
 0 = The device automatically switches to fracN offset mode to avoid potentially large spurs due to intermodulation between the carrier and the harmonics of the reference clock.
-1 = This disables the function and may speed up tuning speed in some cases [3] WO Force low path 1 0 = Use lower frequency generator for frequencies < 25 MHz 1 = Use lower frequency generator for frequencies ≤ 50 MHz [4] WO Unused 1 0 = set the phase of signal to 0 of Cos(x) 1 = phase continues from last non-DC CW signal (only for previous frequency < 50 MHz from low frequency generator) [7:5] WO Unused 3 Set all bits to zero
+1 = This disables the function and may speed up tuning speed in some cases.
+[7:3] WO Unused 5 Set all bits to zero.